 Creating a health-focused future requires inventive approaches now.
-Our Department of Physical Therapy is taking steps today that will help realize the healthspan model — delivering healthy living medicine effectively.
+We are taking steps today that will help realize the healthspan model, delivering healthy living medicine effectively.

 Innovative Ideas are encouraged as evidenced by the wide range of skills our faculty provide that go beyond basic physical therapy, and across disciplines.
 Both students and professionals can stack certificates alongside their degrees to better prepare them for the multi-faceted, ever-changing workplace.

 Certificates supplement a degree by providing in-depth coverage of many topics that fall in-between core focus areas.
 DPT students with certificates are able to demonstrate their commitment to health promotion across the lifespan, making them more desirable to employers.

 By spanning disciplines and intersecting with diverse populations, certificates promote more comprehensive wellness.
 Even the students taking these certificates come from various health-focused fields of study.

 Innovation in practice

 Innovative Practices immerse UIC students and faculty in unique clinical settings, and out in the community – right where people live, work, and study.

 Our department values research innovation.
 With nearly 1,000 peer-reviewed articles, in 88 publications, we enjoy the top publication rate of DPT programs in the country.